Securing Tomorrow’s Grid: FERC Acts on Low Impact, Virtualization, and Supply Chains

 For utilities, vendors, and operators, the takeaways are clear:

-• E-2: Prepare your virtualization path; hypervisor risk and shared infrastructure are officially in scope - if/when you want to virtualize.
+• E-2: Prepare for virtualization audits; hypervisor risk and shared infrastructure are officially in scope.

 • E-4: Reassess supply chain programs to include PCAs, formal risk identification, and systematic response mechanisms.